knpuniversity/gulp/knpu/bower-into-vendor.md

 [[[ code('6c4ed160a0') ]]]

 We also need to change that name on the `default` task.
-Ooops, and before we re-start Gulp, also change the name on the `watch` task to `styles`:
+Ooops, and before restarting Gulp, also change the name on the `watch` task to `styles`:

 [[[ code('9a0df77178') ]]]